MecatronicaUncu/Red-Social-Asociacion/README.md

 https://localhost:3000/
 ```

-Alternatively, you can build your own Docker image using the Dockerfile
+Alternatively, build your own Docker image using the Dockerfile
 provided in this repository.
 ```
 git clone https://github.com/MecatronicaUncu/Red-Social-Asociacion.git